Campbelltown and Camden Hospitals: Campbelltown Hospital Redevelopment

 On 17 June 2017, then New South Wales Premier Gladys Berejiklian announced Stage 2 of the redevelopment project would commence, that would expand and enhance capacity and services across multiple departments as well as provide for a seven level multi-story car park with over 800 spaces.
 Stage 2 is not expected to complete until 2023.

 Camden Hospital

-Camden Hospital, the smaller of the two (more than 74 beds possible), is a largely subacute hospital that specialises in select clinical services for largely older persons with acute or chronic health conditions, namely rehabilitation, palliative care, geriatric evaluation and management, and psychogeriatric care.
+Camden Hospital, the smaller of the two (more than 74 beds possible), is a largely subacute hospital that specializes in select clinical services for largely older persons with acute or chronic health conditions, namely rehabilitation, palliative care, geriatric evaluation and management, and psychogeriatric care.

 Camden Hospital also maintains an eight-bed 24-hour Emergency Department on Level 2.
 It is also the home site of the University Medical Clinic of Campbelltown and Camden (where specialist outpatient consultations are provided) and the Karitane Residential Family Care Unit.
 Camden Hospital currently consists predominantly of a Main Building (Hodge Block) and a Heritage Wing.